 829 Beech St, Rockland, MA 02370, USA

 Rockland’s newest (2022) nature preserve!
-A 36-acre forest with old stone walls and two small ponds.
+A 36-acre forest with old stone walls, two small ponds, and several potential vernal pools.
 Follow the 0.7-mile out-and-back trail loop to the top of Rye Hill.
 Located down the road from the Rockland Recycling Center.